About this courseSkip About this course

 Week 3: What can our evolutionary past tell us about our health in the present?

 An introduction to co-evolution between humans and pathogens, and the factors that affect pathogen virulence and transmission.
-We’ll examine the “Old Friends” Hypothesis, vaccination, and the emergence of autoimmune and metabolic diseases.
+We’ll examine the “Old Friends” Hypothesis, vaccination, and the cross-cutting concepts of mind and brain evolution and social complexity.

 Week 4: How can evolutionary medicine be used to tackle emerging and future health crises?

-We’ll examine emerging and waning health threats such as measles, Ebola, and zika in a global and public health context while also considering changing environments and the impact on pathogenicity.
-In addition, we explore the applications of an evolutionary medicine perspective to global health policymaking.
+We’ll examine emerging and waning health threats including infectious and chronic diseases in a global and public health context while also considering changing environments and the impact on pathogenicity.
+In addition, we explore the applications of an evolutionary medicine perspective to our understanding of mental health.
+We will explore the idea of ongoing evolution and what that means for scientific research.

 Meet your instructors